Laura Wade: Career

 In 2015, Wade adapted Sarah Waters' novel Tipping the Velvet into a stage play.
 The play premiered at Lyric Hammersmith in September 2015, before transferring to the Royal Lyceum Theatre, Edinburgh.

 On 4 July 2018, Wade's play Home, I'm Darling premiered at Theatr Clwyd.
 It was directed by Tamara Harvey, and starred Katherine Parkinson.
 The play transferred to the National Theatre for a summer 2018 run and to the Duke of York's Theatre in January 2019, and later won Best Comedy at the 2019 Laurence Olivier Awards.

 Wade adapted the unfinished Jane Austen novel The Watsons into a play, which premiered at Chichester Festival Theatre on 3 November 2018, directed by Samuel West.
 It had a further run at the Menier Chocolate Factory from 20 September 2019.
 The West End transfer of The Watsons was delayed by the COVID-19 pandemic.

 Wade's plays are published by Oberon Books in the UK and by Dramatists Play Service in the US.

 On 25 August 2022, it was announced that Wade would be one of the writers and executive producers of the new Disney+ series Rivals, based on the novel by Jilly Cooper.
+The series premiered on 18 October 2024.

+In 2025, Wade adapted W. Somerset Maugham's The Constant Wife and reunited with director Tamara Harvey for a new production with the Royal Shakespeare Company.
+It was staged at the Stratford Swan Theatre starring Rose Leslie, then toured the UK in 2026 starring Kara Tointon, prior to a planned West End residency.
+It was produced by David Pugh, with set and costumes designed by Anna Fleischle and Cat Fuller, and a score by Jamie Cullum.